“... Hardscratch Press of

 New Jersey farm to a new life in Wasilla, Alaska,

-life--cut short at age 64--is the perfect illustration of how one
+"George Harbeson's life, cut short at age 64, is the perfect illustration of how one person

-both his parents." —From the Introduction by Katie Hurley.
+From the Introduction by noted Alaskan Katie Hurley.

 Vasco's Livermore, 1910: Portraits from the Hub Saloon,